 Conservation Districts coordinate financial, technical and educational resources locally for the conservation of soil, water, and other natural resources.
 Vermont’s 14 Conservation Districts implement projects and programs to address key local resource concerns.
 VACD oversees regional and statewide programming while providing overall leadership and communications support.
 Together, the Conservation Districts are making critical and coordinated statewide progress toward the goal of improving water quality and conserving Vermont’s natural resources.

-Land Treatment Planning
+Land Treatment Planning & Conservation Planning

 Nutrient Management Planning Assistance

-Conservation Districts assist Small Farm Operations (SFOs) develop Nutrient Management Plans (NMPs) with the collection of field and farm data, preparation of maps, and organization of records.
+Conservation Districts assist Small Farm Operations (SFOs) in developing Nutrient Management Plans (NMPs) with the collection of field and farm data, preparation of maps, and organization of records.
 Once prepared, farms enroll in the University of Vermont Extension’s winter class called, “Digging In: A Nutrient Management Class for Farmers” and write their own NMPs.

 Benefits of having an NMP: